ItsGamerik/get-img/README.md

 4. Select your new App and open the `OAuth2` Section.
 Reset your `Client Secret` and make sure to write it down in a safe place.

 5. Now head to the OAuth2 section `URL Generator`.
-Select `bot` as the scope and add the necessary permissions.
+Select `bot` as the scope and add the necessary bot permissions*

 6. Copy the link to your clipboard but don't open it yet.

 7. Click on the section `Bot` and uncheck the switch called `Public Bot`

 8. Scroll down to the switch called `Message Content Intent`.
 Check the switch.
-This will be necessary to read the message history in channels.
+This will be necessary to read the messages in channels.

 9. Now paste the link into your browser and add the bot to your discord server.
-If everything worked, you should now be able to use the bot!
+If everything worked, the bot should now be on your discord server!

+*required permissions are: `Send Messages, Send Messages in Threads, Embed Links, Attach Files, Read Message History, Use Slash Commands`

 ## Additional useful links